As a Christian Blogger, and as a Blogger in general, we can easily get discouraged.

 Most of us think we are alone when feeling discouraged and do not want to share because everyone else looks like they are booming in their blog.
 Their Instagram shows their upcoming products, their Pinterest following skyrocketed, and their latest post mentioned their growth in their page views and subscriber lists.

 This does not exempt them to the very least.
-They deal with the struggle to complete an editorial calendar too, they also have to sit till their hands cramp up to write, and they too take a few days out of the month to see where they can improve and begin their brainstorming just like the rest of the thousands of bloggers that is building on their own.
+They deal with the struggle to complete an editorial calendar too.
+They also have to sit till their hands cramp up to write.
+And they too take a few days out of the month to see where they can improve by brainstorming just like all the other bloggers that is building on their own.

 Comparison- “Their blog looks better than mine”; “They write better”; “They have so many more followers than I do and I started blogging before them.”